caterby/vldb2021_fauce/queries_featurization/Joins2Vec/README.md

-# subgraph2vec
+# Joins2vec

-This repository contains the "tensorflow" implementation of our paper "subgraph2vec: Learning Distributed Representations of Rooted Sub-graphs from Large Graphs".
+This repository contains the "tensorflow" implementation of our paper "Joins2vec".
+The implementation is from the paper: subgraph2vec: Learning Distributed Representations of Rooted Sub-graphs from Large Graphs.
-The paper could be found at: https://arxiv.org/pdf/1606.08928.pdf

-#### Dependencies
 This code is developed in python 2.7.
-It is ran and tested on Ubuntu 14.04 and 16.04.
+It is ran and tested on Ubuntu 18.04 and 20.04.
-It uses the following python packages:
-1. tensorflow (version == 0.12.1)
-2. networkx (version <= 1.11)
-3. joblib (version <= 0.11)
-4. scikit-learn (+scipy, +numpy)
+The input of the this method is the join schame of a database, which is represented as an undirected graph.

+##### Before running
+Install the python packages mentioned in the requirement.txt file:

 #####  The procedure for setting up subgraph2vec is as follows:
 	1. git clone the repository (command: git clone https://github.com/MLDroid/subgraph2vec_tf.git )